cusp-london/vizent/docs/index.rst

 The vizent library provides an interface to matplotlib axes and figures that supports the drawing of vizent glyphs and network edges.
 The matplotlib artists, figures and axes objects are returned for further editing using the broader matplotlib library if required.

-The library also provides funcitonality to plot vizent glyphs and networks edges with a map background (requires `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`__) or using an image provided by the user (requires `pillow <https://pillow.readthedocs.io/en/stable/>`__).
+The library also provides functionality to plot vizent glyphs and networks edges with a map background (requires `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`__) or using an image provided by the user (requires `pillow <https://pillow.readthedocs.io/en/stable/>`__).

 The `gallery <gallery.html>`__ gives example plots demonstrating the library capability.
 A more detailed tutorial is also available `here <https://medium.com/nightingale/rising-or-falling-visualizing-the-trends-in-the-daily-covid-19-situation-e5ae3044fcef>`__.